Tag Archives

 However, when evangelical Christianity is rightly viewed as a political movement, the hypocrisy and our confusion about it fall away.
 Or they should.

-We can agree nearly all of these priorities as maintained by Trump’s evangelical base don’t touch on faith much at all; even the fulfillment of prophecy serves only Christians themselves, not the breadth of God’s human family.
+We can agree nearly all of these priorities as maintained by Trump’s evangelical base don’t touch on faith much at all.
+Even the fulfillment of prophecy serves only Christians themselves, not the breadth of God’s human family.
 Many of these political goals demonstrably transgress New Testament teachings.
-Instead they are far more concerned with the wielding of power, social influence and control, and money — the stock in trade of most political movements.
+Instead so-called Christian evangelicals are far more concerned with the wielding of power, social influence and control, and money — the stock in trade of most political movements.

 What has changed with Trump is the extent to which individual members of the religious right wing attempt to cloak these plainly political aims in religious vestments.
 That is to say, under Trump that practice has fallen away almost entirely — and this should help the rest of us better understand what has always been true: that organized religious movements don’t give a fig about salvation (yours, theirs, anyone’s), not when earthly power, influence, social control and money are at stake.